 Since education is the most structural skilling process there is, so to speak, with increasing privatization, who can access what kind of education requires attention.
-As one of the key informant, working in the arena of skilling of adolescents and youth, pointed out, "If you are looking at young people for job in retail sector who are coming out of government schools, they are often compared and competing with people who are coming out of private school.
-They are going to be competitive in terms of language, exposure, communication skills, computer knowledge so on.
-That is sort of 15-19-year-olds we must be mindful of when providing them skills.
-This is linked to expanding aspiration, expanding opportunities level and moving from exposure to an ability that's really moving down the path of realistic work skill acquisition".
+As a key informant, working in the arena of skilling of adolescents and youth, pointed out, "if you are looking at young people for jobs in the retail sector, those who are coming out of government schools are often compared to and are competing with people who are coming out of private schools.
+They are going to be competitive in terms of language, exposure, communication skills, and computer knowledge.
+That is sort of 15-19-year olds we must be mindful of when providing skills.
+This is linked to expanding aspiration, expanding opportunities and moving from exposure to an ability that's really moving down the path of realistic work skill acquisition."

 This can be better situated through a study of class, caste and religious differences (Azad Foundation, 2016).
 Structural changes in the education system are needed to fully harness the potential of skilling initiatives.
-Several surveys such as the Annual Status of Education Report (ASER) comment on children's foundational skills which have long ranging repercussions for acquiring skills and training later in life, to quote from ASER 2018, "However, even in 2018, only a quarter of all children in Std III are at 'grade level'.
-This means that the majority of children need immediate help in acquiring foundational skills in literacy and numeracy".
-Moreover, this varies regionally along with other socio-demographic indicators, but trends stabilize at national levels with age, "Basic math levels remain low.
-In Std VIII, more than half of all children are still struggling with division".
+Several surveys such as the Annual Status of Education Report (ASER) comment on children's foundational skills, which have long ranging repercussions for acquiring skills and training later in life.
+To quote from ASER 2018, "however, even in 2018, only a quarter of all children in Std III are at 'grade level'.
+This means that the majority of children need immediate help in acquiring foundational skills in literacy and numeracy."
+Moreover, this varies regionally along with other socio-demographic indicators, but trends stabilize with age at the national level, "basic math levels remain low.
+In Std VIII, more than half of all children are still struggling with division."
 The report further states, "many children completing Std VIII are unprepared for higher studies or for the labor market.
 Preparation for school, work, and life is needed by this stage."
-Given a weak educational foundation compounded by gender differentials in enrolment, attendance as well as learning performance, skilling options shrink manifold already by the time women complete secondary education (Pratham, 2017).
+Given a weak educational foundation, compounded by gender differentials in enrolment, attendance as well as learning performance, skilling options shrink manifold by the time women complete secondary education (Pratham, 2017).